 Do you love books and enjoy spending time in the library?
 Be involved, gain skills, and learn more about your school library resources!
 We invite interested students (Grade 6+) and/or parents and community members to volunteer at the Ellie Klopp Library.
 Volunteer as you’re available, even for 15-30 minute sessions, during open hours or after school.
 Training will be provided (no experience necessary) for tasks such as shelving or organizing books, working with the library catalog, or other volunteer jobs we have identified.
 Please contact a librarian with any questions or to discuss your interest and availability to volunteer.

 Lower School Library Resources

 Ellie Klopp Memorial Library

 The Ellie Klopp Library, named in memory of our school’s first librarian, is the school’s largest library with almost 6,000 titles available.
-The Ellie Klopp Library is located in the west wing of the Lower School, just past the Gym.
-In the E.K.
-Library, there is a classic Card Catalog for patrons to use, along with an internet connection for librarians to access the RSSAA Online Catalog and other online resources.
-The E.K.
-Library is generally open for circulation on Monday through Thursday afternoons, whenever the Lower School is in session.
+In the Ellie Klopp Library, there is a classic card catalog for patrons to use, along with an internet connection for librarians to access the online catalog and other online resources.
+The Ellie Klopp Library is generally open for circulation on Monday through Thursday afternoons, whenever the Lower School is in session.